laravel/nova-docs/4.0/customization/menus.md

 By default, Nova's main sidebar menu displays all of your application's dashboards, resources, and any custom tools you have registered.

-When displaying the main menu, Nova will order your dashboards according to the order they are defined inside your `NovaServiceProvider`.
-Nova will also group your resources under the "Resources" section according to the `group` property defined on the `Resource` class.
-Any custom tools you have registered will be listed in the order they're defined inside your `NovaServiceProvider`.
+When displaying the main menu, Nova will order your dashboards according to the order they are defined inside your `App\Providers\NovaServiceProvider`.
+Nova will also group your resources under the "Resources" section according to the `group` property defined in the `Resource` class.
+Any custom tools you have registered will be listed in the order they are defined inside your `NovaServiceProvider`.

 // @SCREENSHOT

 ## Customizing the Main Menu

 While Nova's default main menu works for many applications, there are times you may wish to completely customize it for your needs.
-You can define your own main menu by calling the `mainMenu` method inside your `NovaServiceProvider` and returning the items you wish to display:
+You can define your own main menu by calling the `mainMenu` method inside your `App\Providers\NovaServiceProvider` and returning the items you wish to display:

 ```php
 <?php